A New Form of Soft Supersymmetry Breaking?

 In both theories, there are four potentially quadratically divergent one-loop diagrams:

-where diagram c) involves the 4-scalar interaction term (the d-term) that comes from solving the equations of motion for the auxiliary $d$ field in the action.
+where diagram c involves the 4-scalar interaction term (the d-term) that comes from solving the equations of motion for the auxiliary $d$ field in the action.
 Diagrams a, b and c generate the same results in both $\mathcal{L}$ and $\mathcal{L}_{\rm{SUSY}}$ since they do not involve gauginos.
 In $\mathcal{L}_{\rm{SUSY}}$, the diagrams of \eqref{25} all cancel, so they will also cancel in $\mathcal{L}$ if diagram \eqref{25}d produces the same result in both theories.

 This is indeed the case.
-From eq \eqref{22}, calculation of diagram \eqref{25}d results in the following:
+From eq \eqref{22}, calculation of diagram \eqref{25}d results in the following for fundamental fields:

 where ``...'' stands for momentum and spin dependence which is the same in both theories.
-Since both theories give the same contribution to all four diagrams of (25), this calculation has verified that $\mathcal{L}$ is free of quadratic divergences at the one-loop level.
+The diagrams are also the same for conjugate fields, just replacing the above group matrices with their transposes.
+Since both theories give the same contribution to all four diagrams of \eqref{25}, this calculation has verified that $\mathcal{L}$ is free of quadratic divergences at the one-loop level.

 The fact that diagram \eqref{26} gives the same results in $\mathcal{L}$ and $\mathcal{L}_{\rm{SUSY}}$ also means that the one-loop scalar wave function renormalization constants for both theories are the same.
 This is because all of the other diagrams that contribute to that renormalization constant are the same in both theories due to the fact that they do not involve gauginos.